nordeck/jitsi-keycloak-adapter-v2/docs/setup-docker.md

   ghcr.io/nordeck/jitsi-keycloak-adapter-v2
 ```

-- `KEYCLOAK_ORIGIN` must be resolvable and accessible for users and the
+- `KEYCLOAK_ORIGIN` must be resolvable and accessible for participants and the
   container.

 - Set `KEYCLOAK_ORIGIN_INTERNAL` if `KEYCLOAK_ORIGIN` is not accessible for the